UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 Requirements:
 - The phrase must be finalized.
 - The sender must be a UIP node.
-- The sender must not have already submitted a redundant word for the given index.
+- The sender must not have already submitted a redundant word for the given index._

-Emits {RedundantWordSubmitted} event._

 #### Parameters